 - Many times you won’t see a straight concrete walkway to your home’s entrance.
 Look above at the rock and staggered concrete to greet guests.

 - Landscape is fairly simple and many times pebbles and green are used in place of mulch and large flowers.

 - Columns on mid-century and contemporary homes don’t follow the rule!
 They are smaller and don’t appear to hold up the large overhang.

 - Lighting can be tricky because of all the windows.
-That said, opt for a hanging globe or simple cylinder light.
+We often recommend opting for a hanging globe or simple cylinder light.

 One Complaint of a Mid-Century Modern Homeowner

 The biggest enemy of a modern house is maintenance.
 Wood expands and contracts, which needs to be maintained, stained, and oiled.
-The flat rooflines may cause leaking inside because the drainage isn’t as good as a steep pitched roof.
-That said, roofs need to be free of leaves and debris before finding a permanent home on your structure.
+The flat rooflines may cause leaking inside (below) because the drainage isn’t as good as a steep pitched roof.
+Importantly, roofs need to be free of leaves and debris before they find a permanent home on your structure.